Atxada/personal-website/posts/create-simple-node-editor.md

 ![Node Editor Demo](/images/portofolio/node_editor_demo1.gif "Node Editor Demo")

 Recently, I just finished developing [Node Editor GUI](/projects/node-editor) which is meant to be the main UI for my auto-rig.
 It turns out this GUI was a much bigger project than I had expected it to be.
 So, in this article, I want to give the reader some insights into how I create the node editor GUI.
-We won't break down every single element from this application, instead I'm only going to breakdown the method for creating the node graphics.
+We won't break down every single element from this application, instead I'm only going to break down the method for creating the node graphics.
 Let's just jump right into it!

 > Make sure you installed Python 3+ and PySide6 on your computer to run the application, you can find the full node editor source code [here](https://github.com/Atxada/Node_Editor)

 ## Setting up the QGraphicsScene
-To create a viewport inside Qt we will using 2 main class, the [QGraphicsScene](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsScene.html) and [QGraphicsView](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsView.html). the QGraphicsScene will serves as a container for all the nodes or other necessary graphics item.
-At the other hand, QGraphicsView is used for visualizing the contents of a QGraphicsScene in a scrollable viewport.
+To create a viewport inside Qt we will using 2 main class, the [QGraphicsScene](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsScene.html) and [QGraphicsView](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsView.html).
+The QGraphicsScene will serve as a container for all the nodes or other necessary graphics items.
+On the other hand, QGraphicsView is used for visualizing the contents of a QGraphicsScene in a scrollable viewport.

 We will start by creating the QGraphicsScene.
-By inhereting the QGraphicsScene class, I will create a viewport with a width of 800px and height of 600px.
+By inheriting  the QGraphicsScene class, I will create a viewport with a width of 800px and height of 600px.
 We need to pass the width and height to the <CodeText>setSceneRect</CodeText> function, so it will tell the QGraphicsView how big is our scene.

 ```py
 class NodeGraphicsScene(QtWidgets.QGraphicsScene):